×

 Occurrence Reporting

 There is an obligation under the AN(OT)O to report hazardous or potentially hazardous incidents and defects often referred to as occurrences to BCAA.
-Regulations describe those occurrences which are mandatory to report and BCAA has established a Mandatory Occurrence Reporting (MOR) form.
+Regulations describe those occurrences which are mandatory to report and BCAA has established a Safety Occurrence Reporting Platform (SOR).
 ICAO Annex 19 also requires BCAA to provide a voluntary incident reporting scheme.
 Voluntary reports are open to all who want to report any occurrence or hazards that do not fall under this MOR Scheme; these reports, however, follow the same reporting process.
-All occurrence reports should be submitted to occurrences@bcaa.bm.

 Mandatory Reporting